Niali: Politics

-Niali is an assembly constituency in Odisha legislative assembly.
+Niali is a part of Niali Assembly constituency in Odisha legislative assembly.
 It is presently represented by Dr Pramod Kumar Mallick of Biju Janata Dal (BJD).
 Mallick won the seat thrice in a row on behalf of BJD in 2009, 2014 and 2019 elections.
 Earlier it was known as Govindpur constituency and was represented by Rabindra Kumar Mallick in 1990 and in 2004.
 Panchanan Kanungo won the seat in 1995 and 2000.
 Niali is part of Jagatsinghpur lok sabha constituency and presently represented by Dr Rajashri Mallick of BJD.

+In 2024 General elections, Chhabi Mallick of BJP was elected as MLA of Niali Assembly Constituency and Bibhu Prasad Tarai of BJP was elected as the MP of Jagatsinghpur Lok Sabha constituency.